sandeepthukral/qa-assignment-mq/README.md

 - Then the glue code for the new steps will have to be written in the steps package.
 - To support these new steps, you might need to extend the Page Object files in the pages package.

-## Additional tests
-Additional tests that could be added based on the limited understanding of the application under test have been mentioned as commented scenarios in the feature files.

 ## My thought process

 ### Getting started